ssbsukirat/medicine/Cardinal/CNS/Gait.md

 - M/c due to vascular disease - subcortical small-vessel disease in deep white frontal matter
 - NPH may have similar gait
 ## Cerebellar Gait
-- wide base of support, lateral instability of the trunk, erratic foot placement, and decompensation of balance when attempting to walk on a narrow base
+- **wide base** of support, **lateral instability** of the trunk, erratic foot placement, and **decompensation of balance when attempting to walk on a narrow base**
+- Difficulty maintaining balance when turning
+- unable to walk tandem heel to toe and display truncal sway in narrow-based or tandem stance
+- Stroke, trauma, tumour, MSA, hereditary
+- Alcohol
+- Fragile X permutation
+## Sensory Ataxia
+- Tabes Dorsalis, Vit B12 neuropathy
+- destabilize by closing eyes